JSM Associates Privacy Notice

 Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to our privacy notice.

-Questions, comments and requests regarding this privacy notice are welcomed and should be addressed to email@example.com or JSM Asssociates, The Astrolabe, Cheddar Business Park, Wedmore Road, Cheddar, Somerset, BS27 3EB.
+Questions, comments and requests regarding this privacy notice are welcomed and should be addressed to email@example.com or JSM Associates, The Barn, Baytree Farm, Cocklake, Wedmore, Somerset, BS28 4HB.